creme332/pakupaku-ai/README.md

 # pakupaku-ai 👾
 A simple bot for playing the 1D PAC-MAN game PakuPaku by ABA Games.
-The [highest score](./assets/best-score.gif) reached is around 43000.
+The [highest score](./assets/best-score.gif) it has reached is 43000.

 ![AI GIF](./assets/sample-ai.gif)